galaxyproject/galaxy-hub/src/events/2021-02-gtn/index.md

 The idea of these meetings is to share news about Galaxy and Training, but also just talk together. *Everyone is welcome to join!*

 To accommodate different time zones and schedules, there will be 3 calls (with similar discussions) in 3 different time zones.

+# Papercuts CoFest

+**The February 2021 GTN Day will be held concurrently with the [February Papercuts CoFest day](/src/events/2021-02-papercuts/index.md)**, which like GTN day is a CoFest featuring community calls throughout participating time zones.
+You are encouraged to participate in both.

 ## Links